aeon0/botty/README.md

-belt_hp_columns | Number of belt columns for healing potions belt_mp_columns | Number of belt columns for mana potions cta_available | 0: no cta available, 1: cta is available and should be used during prebuff weapon_switch | Hotkey for "weapon switch" (only needed if cta_available=1) battle_order | Hotkey for battle order from cta (only needed if cta_available=1) battle_command | Hotkey for battle command from cta (only needed if cta_available=1)
+belt_hp_columns | Number of belt columns for healing potions belt_mp_columns | Number of belt columns for mana potions cta_available | 0: no cta available, 1: cta is available and should be used during prebuff force_shenk_cta | o: no, 1: yes.
+If you want to force bot to refresh buff's before starting shenk/eld run. weapon_switch | Hotkey for "weapon switch" (only needed if cta_available=1) battle_order | Hotkey for battle order from cta (only needed if cta_available=1) battle_command | Hotkey for battle command from cta (only needed if cta_available=1)